Leanspeed/Basement-Renovator/README.md

 # Basement Renovator

+Forked by Leanspeed and the work start date is October 14th 2020

 * Basement Renovator is a 3rd-party *[Binding of Isaac: Afterbirth+](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/)* room and level editor.
   * It will edit [Rebirth](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/) (non-DLC) rooms, but some entity IDs may be incorrect.
 If you need to edit Rebirth rooms, use an [older version](https://github.com/Tempus/Basement-Renovator/tree/a952cd030b0bf677e07a874ea7be901242a6505c).
 * It is open-source and written in [Python 3](https://www.python.org/).